hbctraining/DGE_workshop/lessons/DGE_workflow.md

 The hierarchical tree can indicate which samples are more similar to each other based on the normalized gene expression values.
 The color blocks indicate substructure in the data, and you would expect to see your replicates separate together as a block for each sample group.

 <img src="../img/heatmap_example.png" width="500">

+Even if your samples do not separate by PC1 or PC2, you still may return biologically relevant results from the DE analysis, just don't be surprised if you do not return a large number of DE genes.
+To give more power to detect DE genes, you should account for known major sources of variation in your model.

 ### Gene-level QC